Samsung CR500 Series 27" Curved FHD Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Frequently Asked Questions

-Samsung CR500 Series 27" Curved FHD Monitor excels if you value 1800r curvature wraps the field of view for improved immersion.
-LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is better if you prioritize unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
-Pick based on your budget and daily use.
+Samsung CR500 Series 27" Curved FHD Monitor is the better choice if you prioritize 1800r curvature wraps the field of view for improved immersion.
+LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor wins if you value unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
+Both are rated highly (4.6★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure